Demand-driven transport for neurodivergent travelers

 demand-driven transport

 The transition to public mobility and demand-driven transport offers opportunities for a more efficient and accessible mobility system.
-But for neurodivergent people, such as those with autism or acquired brain injury (ABI), this change presents additional challenges.
-How can municipalities and provinces ensure that these passengers learn not only how to navigate flexible transport, but also how to manage the application process itself?
-Virtual Public Transport offers an evidence-based solution: a digital learning environment specifically tailored to the needs of neurodivergent passengers, with measurable results for policymakers.
+However, for neurodivergent people, such as those with autism or acquired brain injury (ABI), this change presents additional challenges.
+How can municipalities and provinces ensure that these travelers learn not only how to use flexible transport, but also how to navigate the application process itself?
+Virtual OV offers an evidence-based solution: a digital learning environment specifically tailored to the needs of neurodivergent travelers, with measurable results for policymakers.

 The Challenge: Self-Reliance for Neurodivergent Travelers